-Don't buy a cheese before sampling it.
+Don't buy cheese before sampling it.
 Many upscale grocery stores offer samples of cheese that you can try before purchasing.
-Ask at your local store if they can cut a cheese for you to try.
+Ask at your local store if they can cut the cheese for you to try.
 If you are a novice and hosting a wine and cheese party for the first time, do some research before you shop.

 Keep wines and cheese grouped together

 In the kitchen, you may stash a Merlot with a semi-soft Gouda and in the living room you can set up a Reisling with some blue cheese.
 For a full list of wine and cheese pairings go to The Wine Enthusiast.

 Stock up on basic supplies

 Part of the fun of hosting a wine and cheese party is that it is just a tad bit elegant.
 That means you probably don't want to serve wine in paper cups or eat your cheese off styrofoam.
 You don't have to spend a fortune but a few simple purchases will really lend a touch of elegance to your party.

 You may also want to get some reusable plastic wine glasses and small plastic plates.
 I am not generally a huge fan of plasticware for eating but you can't really buy nice ceramic and glass dinnerware to serve a bunch of party guests.
-You can wash and save it for your next wine and cheese party!
+You can wash and save it for your next wine and cheese party.

 Choose a wide variety of wines and cheeses

 Offer cheese that ranges from the bold and sharp flavors of Cheddar and Blue cheese to the more mild Gouda and Brie.
 That way, you are sure to appeal to a number of different pallets and everyone will find something they enjoy.

 You really don't need to buy so much cheese that you are eating it for the next month.
 When shopping, purchase approximately 2 to 4 ounces of cheese per person.
-Combine that with a few sliced types of sliced meat, some figs or apricots, and a selection of nuts and you will have plenty of snacks for your guests to enjoy!
+Combine that with a few sliced types of sliced meat, some figs or apricots, and a selection of nuts and you will have plenty of snacks for your guests to enjoy.

 Have any other tips for hosting a wine and cheese party?
 I would love for you to share them.
 If you want a few easy cheese recipes for that leftover cheese, try these:

-Rosemary and Cheddar Cheese Straws
+- Rosemary and Cheddar Cheese Straws

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She has two college aged kids, one husband and more pets than she will admit to.
 She earned her BS in Microbiology at the University of New Hampshire but left her career in science to become a stay at home mom.
 Years of playing with LEGO and coloring with crayons had her craving a more grown up purpose to her life and she began blogging and freelance writing full time.
 You can learn more about her HERE.